INTEGRATED BOXING AT BAC

 Have you ever wanted to learn how to box?

-This program teaches the fundamentals of boxing in a progressive, interactive, and non-threatening environment – for both men and women.
-This is a non-contact class.
+This six-week program teaches the fundamentals of boxing in a progressive, interactive and non-threatening environment – for both men and women.
+It is a light-contact class

 Mental Conditioning Benefits